 For people with dependents, some form of life insurance is essential.
 In the event of death or total and/or permanent disability (TPD), the insurer will make a lump sum payout to your beneficiaries.
 This is especially important if you are one of the main sources of income for your household, be it for your parents or children.

 But, having decided that you need life insurance, now there’s the question of whether you should get term life insurance or whole life insurance.
-Which is best for you?
+What’s the difference?

 What is term life insurance?

 As its name suggests, term life insurance insures you for a period of time (e.g. 5, 10, 20 years) or to a certain age (e.g. age 65, 75, 99).
-Once your policy term ends, you can simply renew or buy a new plan.
+Once your policy term ends, and depending on the type of term life plan, you can simply renew or buy a new plan.

-However, term life insurance is a lot cheaper than whole life.
+However, term life insurance is cheaper than whole life insurance.
 Every dollar you paid goes into your insurance coverage, and you can adjust your coverage to an adequate level to provide for your beneficiaries without breaking the bank.
-(We usually recommend 10X your annual income as a rule of thumb.)

 Pros of term life insurance: